-Since I’ve converted to eco-friendly facial wash, toner and serums that are in glass bottles, I transfer them to these Go Toob+ bottles when I’m traveling to minimize weight and the chance of any breakage.
-These eco friendly travel bottles are available in 1.25 oz, 2 oz and 3.4 oz sizes, which are all TSA approved for carry-on.
+Since I’ve converted to eco-friendly facial wash, toner and serums in glass bottles, I transfer them to Go Toob+ bottles when traveling to minimize weight and the chance of any breakage.
+These eco friendly travel bottles are available in 1.7 oz, 2.5 oz and 3.4 oz sizes, which are all TSA approved for carry-on.
 Their flat caps also allow them to stand up in the shower.
 I value the three colors in the 3-pack, making it easy to discern between my products.

 Zero waste travel kit

 Did you know that Americans use 50 BILLION plastic bottles per year?!
 At most, only 23% are recycled.
 Simply shifting to a reusable water bottle and refilling at your home/hotel/AirBnB before you head out or at airports’ “hydration stations” after you clear security makes a HUGE difference.